22.3 Design Guidelines

 - For everything except Brewing, if it has a title that is not

-written/labelled upon the item, it should be capitalized in half quotes
+written/labelled upon the item, it should be capitalised in half quotes

 (e.g. a dish of 'Seafood Surprise').

-- Numbers should be spelled out by their word, and not alphanumeric symbol.
+- Numbers should be spelled out in words, rather than using alphanumeric

 - Aetolian races and languages should always have the first letter of their

-name capitalized when referenced in a design.
+name capitalised when referenced in a design.
 Additionally, the proper

 phrasing for things belonging to these races are as follows: Albedi,